Giant Inverted Boomerang: Experience

 The ride begins when the train slowly backs out of the station and up the vertical lift, pulled by a catch car.
 Once reaching the top of the lift, with riders facing straight down, and their legs dangling in the air, the train is released and zooms through the station heading into a 110 ft tall boomerang.
 This element contains two of the three inversions found on the ride going forward.
 After twisting through the Boomerang, riders then go through a 102 ft tall vertical loop which crosses over the station and hit the second vertical tower of the ride.
 A catch car there pulls the train up the second vertical tower, this time with riders facing the sky.
 After the train reaches the top of the tower, it is released to cycle backward through the layout.
 The train then goes through the station and heads up the first vertical lift again, where it is caught once more by the catch car and then very slowly lowered back into the station.

 Ed Markey analysis

 After the announcement of Goliath on September 1, 2011, U.S. Representative Ed Markey, with S.I.
 Sheikh and A.B.
 Singhal from the Massachusetts General Hospital, told The Boston Herald: “Fixed-site amusement park rides like those at Six Flags New England are exempt from federal oversight due to a 30-year-old special-interest loophole.
 This means that even as these rides get faster and taller, safety rules remain stuck in a state-by-state patchwork that leaves riders vulnerable.
 Also, the jerky motions of these rides have been linked to small tears in arteries or a spike in blood pressure, but we aren’t sure if there is necessarily a cause-and-effect relationship.”

-Rankings

-All Giant Inverted Boomerang models currently hold the records for the second biggest drop on an inverted roller coaster; the third highest inverted roller coaster; and the fifth fastest inverted roller coaster.